-The NRAs typically apply price regulation to the legacy copper-based wholesale access products and the alternative wholesale access products in a market analysis procedure and, therefore, there may be no need for further rules on the migration costs.
+The majority of NRAs currently apply price regulation to the legacy copper-based wholesale access products and the alternative wholesale access products in a market analysis procedure.
+Usually no other specific migration costs regulation was put into place so far.
 However, NRAs may consider these rules to be insufficient and, therefore, set further specific rules regarding the migration costs; this is the case for NRAs in only 5 countries (CY, FR, GR, IE, IT) providing answers (the situation was similar in 2022, when 5 countries out of 17 set specific rules on this topic).
-From the information gathered, it is possible to affirm that, in general, the rules set by NRAs are specifically imposed to share the impact of the migration costs between the SMPO and the access seekers.
+From the information gathered, it is possible to affirm that, in significantly lower than those associated to wholesale prices for local loop unbundling whereas the overall costing appears higher when integrating the cost of capital.

+general, the rules set by NRAs are specifically imposed to share the impact of the migration costs between the SMPO and the access seekers.